|Ticket Type||Ticket Tariff|

 During the early part of Victoria’s reign, her Government made a huge investment to protect Portsmouth from the threat of French invasion and Prince Albert, an avid Army reformer, was involved in the design and naming of the first of Palmerston’s coastal defences on the Island, Fort Victoria.

-Occupying a commanding view of the Solent west of Yarmouth, and now on the edge of a woodland Country Park, the Fort’s brick casemates currently host a series of indoor family attractions including an archaeology discovery centre, cafe, model railway, reptilarium and planetarium.
+Occupying a commanding view of the Solent west of Yarmouth, and now on the edge of a woodland Country Park, the Fort’s brick casemates currently host a series of indoor family attractions including a cafe, reptilarium and planetarium.

 This location forms part of the Victoria’s Island Trail.
 Discover more of Queen Victoria’s beloved Isle of Wight by visiting other locations on the trail.
 For more information go to www.visitisleofwight.co.uk/victoriasisland